-- -d This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server. - -D This option sets extra debug mode. - -i This option forces interactive mode, even when standard input is not a terminal.
+This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server.

+This option sets extra debug mode.

+This option enables standard GSS-TSIG mode.

+This option forces interactive mode, even when standard input is not a terminal.